mvkkiran/BOTSH/README.md

 Building Topology Ontology for Smart Homes (BOTSH) is an interoperable ontology developed based on BOT and customized specifically to the domain of smart homes.
 There are around 8 classes and 15 properties.
 It is completely aligned with Smart Home and Building Ontology (BOSH) which is a domain ontology for smart homes consisting of sensors, actuators, appliances, observations and measurements.

+## BOTSH - Demo

+To evaluate the BOTSH and to demonstrate the advantages of aligning BOTSH with BOSH, we have developed a sample demo which uses a Duplex House BIM model.
+The instances are modelled for the same and evaluated through a set of competency questions.

+Application demo available at http://botsh.pythonanywhere.com/

 This is an outcome of the PhD. research work done by Vamsee Muppavarapu under the supervision of Dr. Gowtham Ramesh.